Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * ### Quote

 When the user clicks the end button to complete the quiz the final score is used to iterate through a movie quotes array.
 There are thirteen quotes in the array, each one corresponds to a different user score.
-The quote object is then selected by the users score and displayed in the end section quote element.
-This is a quote generator based on the users score.
+The quote object is then selected by the users score and is displayed in the end section quote element using JavaScript.
+This quote generator is based on the users score.
 Each time a user completes the quiz they will get a different quote if they scored differently.
 This adds an element of replayability for the user.
 The quote text has a font style of italics and is slightly larger and bolder.
 The quote also has a caption which is displayed just below it.
 The caption is also autofilled from the quotes array object.

 ![Quote](assets/images/readme-images/quote.png)